How to Build Your First Surfboard

 MISCONCEPTIONS, QUESTIONS, CONFUSIONS, OPINIONS

-It seems there has never been a sport more image driven, or immersed in confusion than surfing.
+It seems there has never been sportsmen more image driven, or immersed in confusion than surfers.
 This section will attempt to provide clarity to surfboard design subjects, submerged in controversy.

 THE CASE OF THE MISSING FLOATATION

 Contrary to popular belief, (all other things being equal) lighter materials will not usually add enough floatation to justify a smaller surfboard.
 It is misleading to think of the floatation of a surfboard with no one on it.
-A surfboard that is 10% lighter will float 10% better, but this 10% increase is reduced to less than 1% when anyone over 100 lbs. is put on the surfboard.
+A surfboard that is 10% lighter will float 10% better, but this is only when no one is on the board.
+The 10% increase is reduced to less than 1% when anyone over 100 lbs. is put on the surfboard.
 Example:

 10 lb. board minus 10% = 9 lb. board.